Securing Retrieval-Augmented Generation: A Taxonomy of Attacks, Defenses, and Future Directions: Secure-RAG Evaluation Studies

-Under the operational boundary in Section~\ref{sec:operational_boundary}, we distinguish between two kinds of evaluation literature. \emph{Benchmark studies} provide reusable datasets, protocols, or harnesses for secure-RAG testing. \emph{Systematic evaluation studies} provide broader empirical analyses that clarify how secure-RAG failures behave, even when benchmark construction is not the main contribution.
-In this section, we review the literature in these two groups and then summarize the main observations.
+Within the operational boundary in Section~\ref{ssec:scope}, we distinguish \emph{benchmark studies} that provide reusable evaluation resources from \emph{systematic evaluation studies} that characterize secure-RAG failures.
+We organize benchmark studies aligned with the SLOT taxonomy, and the coverage map is illustrated in Table~\ref{tab:bench_evaluation}.